Cushman & Wakefield Announces PropTech Partnership with Fifth Wall

 "Fifth Wall sees powerful network effects in our unique fund model as it becomes a centralized platform for the world's largest real estate companies to share insights and access new technologies to enhance their businesses," said Brendan Wallace, Co-Founder Managing Partner at Fifth Wall.
 "Working with innovative, forward-looking real estate companies like Cushman Wakefield gives Fifth Wall the unique lens to evaluate new and disruptive technologies in our industry and to de-risk our investments through the strategic partnerships we structure with them."

 Cushman Wakefield's property technology (PropTech) strategy focuses on strategic partnerships across its global platform with a variety of organizations, including MetaProp NYC, Plug and Play and 1871.
-The firm also recently entered into technology relationships with innovative companies like Saltmine and Reonomy.
+The firm also recently entered into a technology relationship with Saltmine.

 "Our PropTech partnerships make us more efficient, ensuring our firm evolves as quickly as the technologies that are disrupting our industry," said Adam Stanley, Chief Information Officer and Chief Digital Officer at Cushman Wakefield.
 "That means we can use our partners' technology to continue delivering the best value to our clients and other stakeholders.
 Fifth Wall adds a powerful and impactful partner to support our strategy and advance the industry."